startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

                     # previous window, so print it
                     print(str(arr[Qi[0]]) + " ", end = "")

-                    # Remove the elements which are
+                    # Remove our really good candidates which are
-                    # out of this window
+                    # out of window now.
+SO SAD!!
                     # out of window elements are in the front of the queue.
                     # indexes are increasing like above -> 2 -> 5
+                    # its i-k because we want to shift our removal range to start at index 0
+                    # and go up to n-k for the last window.
                     while Qi and Qi[0] <= i-k:

                         # remove from front of deque